AutoDrive-R$^2$: Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving: Methodology

-Autonomous driving systems must respect the real-world physical limitations, which are governed by steering kinematics and longitudinal dynamics.
+\textbf{Vehicle Dynamics: Bridging Perception and Control.} Autonomous driving systems must respect the real-world physical limitations, which are governed by steering kinematics and longitudinal dynamics.
 Ignoring them may result in trajectories that are impossible to execute (e.g., requiring infinite torque for abrupt steering changes) or uncomfortable for passengers.
 To ensure kinematic feasibility, we penalize deviations in steering angles through the following term $r_{\text{ste}}$:

 where $ \theta^j $ and $ \theta_{gt}^j $ respectively denotes the predicted and corresponding ground-truth steering angle at $j$-th time step.
 Additionally, we address unphysical acceleration/braking patterns by introducing an additional velocity constraint term: